-Next, you will begin listing home expenses associated with your child care business.
+Next, you will begin listing home expenses associated with your business.
 You will be asked to enter Direct and Indirect expenses.
-Unless the expense is related to 100% exclusively used business space, you will enter the expense as Indirect.
+Unless the expense is related to 100% exclusively used business space, such as storage of inventory, you will enter the expense as Indirect.

-Deductions 🕐 Learn more
+Deductions ?
+Learn more

 Direct Expenses Indirect Expenses

 Casualty losses \$ \$

 Deductible mortgage interest \$ \$

 Real estate taxes \$ \$

 Excess mortgage interest \$ \$

 Excess real estate taxes \$ \$

 Insurance \$ \$

 Rent \$ \$

 Repairs and maintenance \$ \$

 Utilities \$ \$

 Other expenses \$ \$

-Direct expenses should be entered at 100%.
-Indirect expenses should be calculated with the business use (Time-Space) percentage.
+You may enter 100% of direct expenses.
+Indirect expenses will be calculated using the business use of home percentage.
 These are the expense lines that you will see in which you need to enter your direct and/or indirect expenses:

 Expense Direct Expenses Indirect Expenses

 Casualty Loss

 Deductible Mortgage Interest

 Real Estate Taxes

 Excess Mortgage Interest

 Excess Real Estate Taxes

-Insurance (e.g. mortgage insurance, property insurance)
+Insurance (e.g., mortgage insurance, property insurance)

 Rent

 Repairs and maintenance

 Business Use of Home - Expenses

 Utilities

 Other expenses (for example, cleaning & lawn care services, telephone and cable)

-Home-based child care providers should be mindful not to enter expenses twice.
+Business owners should be mindful not to enter expenses twice.
 If you list certain expenses like utilities or rent related to your home office or business use of the home, do not enter those expenses again when completing the Schedule C - Business Expenses section of the software.
 In this next section, Excesses and Carryovers, you will only enter information if it applies to your situation.